ts14ic/CO_CLI2/Readme.md

 Known issues
 ------------
-* Infinite loops are still possible
+* No known at the moment